Home > Resources > How to transfer photos to your new iPhone

 • Detect and convert incompatible photo formats before transferring.

-Next, let's take how to transfer photos from one iOS device to another via iPhone Data Transfer as an example:
+Next, let's take how to transfer photos from your old iPhone to new iPhone via iPhone Data Transfer in one click as an example:

 Step 1.
 Launch the software and plug your iPhone into the computer.